 It is pristine, spiritual, and perfect for a 2-night stay.
 Walk the numerous trails and enjoy the serenity of your accommodation, whether you choose a traditional ryokan or a contemporary summer villa.
 The iconic Kappabashi Bridge, spanning the Azusa River, is named after the mythical, mischievous Kappa: the frog-like water spirits of local legend.
 When the crowds have left, and you sit down to dinner by the waterside, the light descends and the scene becomes magical.
 There is a strong argument for preceding your stay here with a night in nearby Matsumoto, should you have the time.
 Soak up the delights of this interesting city with its scenic old merchants’ district and, arguably, the most satisfying castle in Japan.

 Nagano’s stunning landscape is sometimes compared to that of Colorado or the Peak District.
 It’s home to Japan’s Central Alps and there are some breathtaking mountain panoramas to discover.
-Make your way to Kiso Valley, the scene of a lovely, longish walk between two immaculately preserved Edo-era towns.
-You can do the walk in either direction, and the accommodation is a real highlight.
+Make your way to Kiso Valley, the scene of a lovely, longish walk between two immaculately preserved Edo-era towns, where the accommodation is a real highlight.

 You’ll typically be staying in a minshuku, which is similar to a ryokan but with more of a family-run B&B feel.
 Enjoy warm hospitality and either a delicately prepared feast or a hearty, country-style dinner.
 The walk itself is a glorious journey between two traditional, dark-wood-latticed towns nestled in the mountains.
 Hike through forests and past waterfalls, fields and farmhouses, glimpsing daily village life.
 It is a lovely, slightly softer trek than Kamikochi, with more rolling countryside than steep mountains to tackle.

 Kyoto provides a wonderful counterpoint to Tokyo, and a different take on a large Japanese city.
 It’s a hub for traditional dining, particularly multi-course kaiseki banquets and exquisite tea ceremonies, but also for high-quality, modern cuisine from around the world.
 This sought after destination is a cache of priceless wonders that always attracts large numbers of visitors, and the centre is rather compact and very walkable.
-Our guide will take you to see some of the stand-out sites, but it’s worth taking time to research which ones catch your interest the most, as it’s not ideal to try and get round all of them in one visit.
+You’ll be keen to see the town’s stand-out sites, but it’s worth taking time to research which ones catch your interest the most, as it’s not ideal to try and get round all of them in one visit.

 Kyoto rewards slow immersion.
 It's worth spending a few days here and taking the chance to do some outer-area exploration as well.
-Take a cycle tour around Gion to wander among the traditional geisha and maiko san, and along the surprisingly rural Kamo River, collecting your thoughts with the wind in your hair.
-Perhaps head to Japan’s largest lake, Biwako, stopping by with a local family for lunch?
-Take evening walks in Gion or Pontocho, and enjoy excellent riverside dining.
+See the city by bike during the day, and take wander in Gion in the evening among the traditional geisha and maiko san.
+Perhaps head to Japan’s largest lake, Biwako, stopping by with a local family for lunch, or pause in Pontocho, and enjoy excellent riverside dining.
+Kyoto makes a great base for exploring further afield too, with Nara, Kobe and Himeji, with its extraordinary castle, all within easy reach for day trips.

-Heading south from Osaka brings you to the start of your next adventure, and it is really special.
-You might be after a bit of solitude again after the crush of Kyoto, and Yunomine Onsen delivers just that.
+This is it, the central focus of your trip: a pilgrimage along the Kumano Kodo, one of Japan’s most famous ancient trails.
+You might be after a bit of solitude after the crowds of Kyoto, and Yunomine Onsen delivers just that.
 Relax a little at your ryokan, soak in the onsen, and enjoy delicious traditional dinners.
 Walk around the delightful town and, if you are feeling a little peckish, buy a pre-dinner egg to dip in the community cooking onsen.

-Rest and relax in preparation for the next few days’ hiking.
-We recommend a 3-night stay so that you can experience a full day of trekking, and even longer hikes if you’re keen.
-Again, these trails aren’t too challenging, so open to walkers of varying experience, and offer more delightful wanders through the Japanese countryside where traditional accommodation is a key ingredient.
+Get plenty of rest and relax in preparation for the next few days’ hiking.
+We recommend a 3-night stay so that you can experience a full day of Kumano Kodo trekking, and even longer hikes if you’re keen.
+These trails aren’t too challenging, so open to walkers of varying experience, and offer more delightful wanders through the Japanese countryside where traditional accommodation is a key ingredient.
 Stay in a ryokan or traditional hotels, making the most of the onsite onsen, so that by the time you finish you might feel as if you’re returning from a spa break rather than a walking trip!
 Finish up in the fishing town of Katsuura, and get up early to see the catch come in on the quayside.

 The above phrase means ‘to approach something with nervous but thrilling excitement’, like a bungee jump, literally with your heart pounding.
 This is how we feel every time we arrive in Osaka.
 It’s very much a party town, and can feel like arriving in another country when coming back from the calmness of the Kumano Kodo.
 At this point, when your trip is winding down, is the time to let loose a little.
 Focus on eating and drinking in this foodie haven and soak up the viscerally relaxed attitude that pervades this legendary city.